 Both LASIK and PRK modify the curvature of the cornea using cool laser beams instead of a metal surgical blade, both procedures utilize Custom Wavefront Technology, and produce identical visual results.

 Healing after LASIK surgery is usually very rapid.
 Most patients will recover within 24 hours and can resume reading, driving and working within one day.
 With PRK, it may take three to four days before the surface of the eye has healed.
 PRK patients can usually return to normal activities within four to five days.

 As you consider LASIK eye surgery, get in touch with the best surgeons in the region to schedule a free LASIK evaluation today.
-Eye Consultants of Pennsylvania is the leading ophthalmology practice in the region, with four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon.
+Eye Consultants of Pennsylvania is the leading ophthalmology practice in the region, with five convenient locations in Wyomissing, Pottsville, Pottstown, Lebanon, and Blandon.